tfc-mappers-realm/tfc-mappers-realm/content/blog/spiral_b1.rst

 Thanks to:

 - Soak for helping me testing it and giving ideas
-- Venny for suggestions and uploading the map to LATAM server
 - LATAM community for keeping the game alive
 - All the remaining players